Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 order.

-Unless this option is explicitly set, Kong will auto-generate a pair of default private keys (RSA + ECC) first time it starts up and use it for serving TLS requests.
+Unless this option is explicitly set, Kong will auto-generate a pair of default private keys (RSA + ECC) the first time it starts up and use them for serving TLS requests.

-Keys can be configured on this property with either of the following values: * absolute path to the certificate key * certificate key content * base64 encoded certificate key content
+Keys can be configured on this property with any of the following values: * absolute path to the certificate key * certificate key content * base64 encoded certificate key content